 Take potassium, for example – sure, you can’t have bananas, but did you know that avocados are an even better source of potassium than bananas?
-Yes, we have all been misled, I know.
 Plus, avocado has a host of other nutrients, such as magnesium, Vitamins A, C, B6 and B12, protein, and iron.
-It’s also the kind of food that you can enjoy at any time of the day, and they can be used to substitute other unhealthy condiments, like mayonnaise.
+It’s also the kind of food that you can enjoy at any time of the day and can function as a substitute for other unhealthy condiments, like mayonnaise.
 It’s no wonder everyone’s obsessing with them now!

 Kale For Keto Explained

 Kale is pretty much a superfood on every dieter’s list, including keto-ers.
 That’s because besides for being incredibly low in carbs, it’s also a strong antioxidant, anti-inflammatory, is low in calories and goes well with so many foods.
 It can be hard to think of meal plans when you’re cutting out certain foods – but kale can work at any time of day, whether it’s for breakfast in a power-boost kale smoothie, as a base for your lunchtime salad, or sautéed with garlic underneath your chicken breast for supper.

 It has loads of nutrients, including Vitamins A, C, E, and K; B Vitamins 1, 2, 3 and 6; potassium, fiber, iron, magnesium, folate, protein and more.
 So if you enjoy your kale, the keto diet might be a great option for you.

 When you’re cutting out carbs and starches, you’ll need to find alternate food to help you keep full.
 Nuts are one of the best options.
 They’re small enough to carry around with you, and they’re full of fiber to help ward off any hunger pangs.